An Economy that works for

 largest source of EU support for SMEs

-For the 2014-2020 programming period, the European Regional Development Fund (ERDF) is providing over EUR 69 billion of EU budget support to boost innovation and productivity in Europe's enterprises.
+For the 2014-2020 programming period, the European Regional Development Fund (ERDF) is providing over EUR 69 billion of EU budget support to boost innovation and productivity in Europe's enterprises, with SME support predominating.
 This makes the ERDF the largest source of EU funds supporting enterprises of all sizes and gives it a prominent role in the EU SME policy strategy.

 ERDF support to enterprises is concentrated on four key ‘thematic objectives’ (TOs):